Tammibriggs/university-cbt/README.md

 7. Create a MongoDB database via the cloud-based service.
 Make a note of the URL for the connection.

-8. Create a `.env` file and supply the environment variables defined in the .env.example file.
+8. Create a `.env` file and supply the environment variables defined in the `.env.example` file.

 ## Usage

 To start the application, run the following command: `npm run dev`.\
 The application will be available at <http://localhost:PORT>.
 Replace PORT with the port you are working on.
+Which by default is `5000`.

 ## License